TrevMcKendrick/blog/_posts/2013-05-15-contracting-developers.md

 But many a contractor’s fear is not getting paid.
 Who doesn’t have stories of calling clients about invoices 90+ days outstanding?

-So my rule is: Do I have the cash to pay them?
-(I better or WTF did I hire them) AND Am I satisfied with the finished project?
+So my rule is:
+- Do I have the cash to pay them?
+(I hope so or why on earth did I hire them) AND
+- Am I satisfied with the finished project?

 If both of those are true then I cut the check.

 “But you should wait for the invoice….didn’t you get Net 30 terms?”

 That’s exactly why I _should_ pay quickly.
 It will surprise them and they’ll want to work for me again.
 They’ll try and keep me as a client by doing great work.

+I once paid a developer literally 5 minutes after he sent me the invoice.
+He was going on a trip soon and I knew he'd want to get his loose ends tied up as soon as possible.

+After I sent the payment he quickly emailed me, saying that was the fastest he'd ever been paid!

+Remember: developers talk to each other!
+Not only should you treat them well because that's the right thing to do, but because your reputation is important.

 **In Summary**
 Depending on your project goals you can find a good developer at a reasonable price.
 And if you treat them well that relationship can grow into something powerful.